 Is lobbying an unfair practice?
 One definition oflobbying as a verb is "to solicit or try to influence the votes of members of a legislative body."
 All the biggest players in the American—and thus the world—economy pour copious amounts of cash into lobbying efforts.
 While I argue that lobbying has an important role, astroturf lobbying has no good role in a well-functioning democracy.

-Americans must be more adept at identifying astroturf lobbying efforts.
-Those who understand astroturfing are better equipped to recognize the lobbying tactic.
+Americans must learn to be more adept at identifying astroturf lobbying efforts.
+Those who understand astroturfing are better-equipped to recognize the lobbying tactic.
 As a reformed employee of an astroturfing company, I understand the deception the firms will undertake to protect who they are working for and their real motives.

 The practice is done by entities ranging from governments, think Russian trolls and meme creators, to corporations.
 My experience is with corporate astroturfing, so I will focus on that messy business.

 A recent example of astroturfing is the Trump campaign paying an event consultant $12,000.
 That consultant went on to hire people to generate a crowd at a rally.

 Corporate astroturfing involves more than just paying people to comment on internet forums.
 Another online strategy is to make websites, often with wholesome-sounding names, that aim to trick people into thinking the page is part of a grassroots effort.
 Who would suspect that something akin to "Seniors for a Strong American Healthcare System" could be part of an effort to persuade seniors to support a health-insurer-backed bill that runs counter to their needs?

 The most infamous astroturfing effort came from the tobacco industry back in the 90s.
 In America, this effort is mainly attributed to a Phillip Morris-backed firm Burson-Marsteller.
 These lobbyists created the "grassroots" National Smokers Alliance.
 The group garnered hundreds of thousands of members and portrayed those against smoking tobacco as anti-American.